 In these latter days Theosophy as such, i.e. as given us by the Masters directly or through H.P.
 Blavatsky (H.P.B.), is seldom seriously studied.
-These original teachings have become ousted by or confused with later teachings, mostly personalised views but some claiming direct inspiration from a Master or Masters.
+[Ed: This is perhaps less so today than was the case even two decades ago and Geoffrey, who was writing from the perspective of the Adyar Society perhaps saw this issue at its worse.
+The Internet has made the original teachings immediately accessible and many groups have been established that give less credence to twentieth century 'new age-isms'] These original teachings have become ousted by or confused with later teachings, mostly personalised views but some claiming direct inspiration from a Master or Masters.
 Those who subscribe to these later teachings are content that they have authentic material.
 That there are radical differences between their views and Theosophy proper could for them be somewhat disquieting but for the most part they are ignorant of the differences.

 So what does Theosophy have that the others have not?
 First, we must understand it as a great outpouring at the end of the nineteenth century of some knowledge of true Occultism or aspects of the Wisdom Religion, of which some parts had never before in the history of the worlds been made public.
 The release of information was against the tenets and beliefs of established religious teachings, philosophies, and even scientific writings at that time.
 The religious systems then existing contained, amongst the teachings of the world religions the great scriptures of India.
 There had been centuries of traditional teaching by gurus in the Hindu, Buddhist, Sufi, Zoroastrian and Jain modes for centuries if not millennia.
 In one way or another scripture and those of some other religions included ideas of a transcendental Deity, reincarnation, and Karma, particularly as it related to individual men.
 The Great World Teachers were true mystics and in their schools and ashrams brought many hundreds of aspirants to various degrees of enlightenment - even up to the highest.